 How does a surge protector work?

-A surge protector comprises of a main power line that is also referred to as a live wire or hot wire.
-In addition, there is an extra connection linking to the main line and feeding it to the ground wire that is commonly referred to as the earth wire.
-The earth wire is also the protective wire in the electric circuit that is responsible for sending unwanted current into the earth safely.
+A surge protector has a main power line that is also referred to as a live wire or hot wire.
+In addition, it uses an extra connection link the main line to the ground wire, which is commonly referred to as the earth wire.
+The earth wire is also the protective wire in the electric circuit responsible for sending unwanted current into the earth safely.

-The surge connection is usually inactive and only becomes functional when there is a larger than normal voltage detected and it produces excess electric current.
+The surge connection is usually inactive and only becomes functional when there is a larger than normal voltage detected.
 This current is then diverted to the ground safely through the earth wire.
-Consequently, there will be no more excessive current flowing through to your appliances receptacles as they are duly protected from potential harm.

-Here are some factors to consider when choosing your surge protector:
+Factors to consider when choosing your surge protector

 - Response time – This is the length of time it takes for a surge protector to detect a possible surge hence a lower response time is better as it means a faster response.